1up-lab/OneupUploaderBundle/Resources/doc/index.md

 * [Use FancyUpload](frontend_fancyupload.md)
 * [Use MooUpload](frontend_mooupload.md)

-This is of course a very minimal setup.
-Be sure to include stylesheets for Fine Uploader if you want to use them.

 ## Next steps

 After installing and setting up the basic functionality of this bundle you can move on and integrate